kyscg/Paper2Pulp/notes/Justice with Micheal Sandel.md

 > Whatsoever then he removes out of the state that nature has provided, and left it in, he has mixed his labour with, and joined to it something that is his own, and thereby makes it his property.

-### How can there be a right to provate property, without consent, before government and legislators arrive on the scene to define property?
+### How can there be a right to private property, without consent, before government and legislators arrive on the scene to define property?

 There were some interesting arguments about the taking over of Native American land by the European settlers.